-Did you notice that you gained richer schemas over the • What do you think of the critique of structure editors as being too close to the structure of the language instead of

-What key insight or insights (if any) stood out to you as being relevant to your future PL or programming tool

-• To the problems you uncovered in your user Zoom call?
+- Did you notice that you gained richer schemas over the course of your own programming journey? - What do you think of the critique of structure editors as being too close to the structure of the language instead of schemas? - What key insight or insights (if any) stood out to you as being relevant to your future PL or programming tool design work? - To the problems you uncovered in your user Zoom call?

-These slides draw heavily from Chapter 3 of Software Design -Cognitive Aspects, but I'm going to emphasize a particular subset
+These slides draw heavily from Chapter 3 of Software Design-Cognitive Aspects, but I'm going to emphasize a particular subset

-No assignment this week!
+Reminder: no assignment this week!